SensorNet-UFAL/environmentMonitoring/micaz/README.md

  - light.

 Motes' data should be properly processed and converted.
-To install in a mote, first build it by typing in an terminal:
+To install the app in a mote, first build it by typing in a terminal:

 $ make micaz

 After the make command, a class MicazMsg.java should be in the node folder.
 If you want to process arrived data, you should include this class in your project.
+Packets can be received  processed by running the gateway application available in the SensorNet-UFAL/environmentMonitoring repository.

-to install the app in a mote (just an example):
+Mote app instalation (just an example):

 $ make micaz install.3 mib520,/dev/ttyUSB0